TeonLucas/tagdemo-rails/README.md

 # Rails app using React and Go RPC server

 ## Gems used
-* Go server is integrated using the quartz
+* Go server is integrated using the quartz gem
 * React uses react-rails and bootstrap-saas

 ## Add New Relic monitoring